mohsinaliayub/swift-apprentice/README.md

-# Swift Apprentice
+# Swift Apprentice: Fundamentals

-The repo contains the mini exercises and challenges from **Swift Apprentice** book.
+The repo contains the mini exercises and challenges from **Swift Apprentice: Fundamentals** book.